carpentries/docs.carpentries.org/README.md

 # The Carpentries Handbook (BETA)

 This is an early prototype of what The Carpentries Handbook might look like.
 Everything is a work in progress and does not currently contain any actual Carpentries documentation.
+The site can be [previewed at this Netlify link](https://carpentries-beta-handbook-preview.netlify.app/).

 ## File structure